epicmars/LiteRefresh/README.md

 LiteRefresh
 =============
-A lite and flexible nested scrolling UI library based on CoordinatorLayout.

-When the right behaviors are attached to the right and direct child views of CoordinatorLayout and when the content view to which the content behavior is attached is scrolling, the header and footer views can react to that scrolling, the content behavior also has a internal state machine which trace the scrolling state, so the pull-to-refresh and pull-to-load features are well supported.
+When the right behaviors are attached to the right and direct child views of CoordinatorLayout and when the content view to which the content behavior is attached is scrolling, the header and footer views can react to that scrolling, the content behavior also has internal state machines that trace it's scrolling states, so the pull-to-refresh and pull-to-load features are well supported.

 ## Behaviors